 According to Stanley Coren’s book The Intelligence of Dogs, poodles are the second most intelligent dogs after border collies.
 Their intelligence also makes them excellent for anybody suffering from mental health issues.

-The breed that began life as hunting dogs for the French aristocracy has evolved into one of the most popular around.
-Their optimistic demeanor and super-friendly attitude make them a perfect companion around the house, but they are also more than happy going for long walks.
+The Best Dog Breeds which began life as hunting dogs for the French aristocracy has evolved into one of the most popular around.
+Their optimistic demeanor and super-friendly attitude make them perfect companions around the house, but they are also more than happy going for long walks.